lipex360x/to-do/README.md

 #### :zap: Introduction

-This is a boilerplate for React Project using Atomic Design with generator
+This is a SPA with React + Typescript to run a Todo List

 ---